fralau/mkdocs-mermaid2-plugin/README.md

 ## Installation

 ### Automatic
-Clone this repository and install the package with pip:

 ```bash
 pip install mkdocs-mermaid2-plugin
 ```

 ### Manual
-Clone this repository into a local directory and:
+Clone this repository in a local directory and install the package:

 ```bash
 python setup.py install